Ticket Sales Dashboard

 Where does our data come from?

-- We’re comparing 2022 to 2019 because of the interruption to ticket sales caused by the Covid-19 pandemic beginning in 2020.
+- We’re comparing 2022/23 to 2019 because of the interruption to ticket sales caused by the COVID-19 pandemic beginning in 2020.

 - Our data is based on the date of transaction, rather than event date.
-Tickets that were subsequently returned are included in the data, as they’re still representative of customer behaviour at the point of booking.
+Tickets that were subsequently returned are included in the data, as they’re still representative of customer behavior at the point of booking.

 - Months are all calendar months, and may therefore be impacted by one-off events or days of the week - for example, January 2019 contained four weekends, whereas January 2022 contained five.